Halcyon Hosts Mission-Driven Start-ups in Abu Dhabi in Collaboration with the U.S. State Department and Access Abu Dhabi, Supported by the Abu Dhabi Investment Office

 The Washington DC-based incubator gathered early-stage founders in Abu Dhabi this week for a week of entrepreneurial training, industry networking, and cross-cultural collaboration

-ABU DHABI, UAE, March 21, 2023 /PRNewswire/ -- Washington, D.C.-based incubator, Halcyon concluded a week-long program in Abu Dhabi this week with a cohort of 28 founders representing the region's most promising impact-driven businesses.
+ABU DHABI, UAE, March 22, 2023 /PRNewswire/ -- Washington, D.C.-based incubator, Halcyon concluded a week-long program in Abu Dhabi this week with a cohort of 28 founders representing the region's most promising impact-driven businesses.
 This year's cohort marks the second year of Halcyon's Middle East and North Africa (MENA) Fellowship, which brings together founders from across the region for skills building and networking.
-This two-year program has been conducted in partnership with Amazon Web Services (AWS), with the support of the U.S. Department of State and Leana and Marc Katz.
+This two-year program has been conducted in partnership with the U.S. Department of State and Amazon Web Services (AWS), with the support of Leana and Marc Katz.
 The delegation's visit to the UAE was in collaboration with Access Abu Dhabi, a program supported by the Abu Dhabi Investment Office (ADIO), which is open to all US businesses and includes various support to accelerate expansion and growth in the UAE capital.

 Highlights of the residency in Abu Dhabi included a mentorship session hosted at ADIO, where the Halcyon's 2023 MENA Fellows were introduced to the opportunities available to tech startups in Abu Dhabi's innovation ecosystem.